 The bathroom might be the most important room when it comes to maintaining your independence and dignity.
 You want to be able to manage alone for as long as possible, and the best way to do that is to make your bathroom fit around you.
 There are lots of modifications you can do in your bathroom to make bathing, showering and using the toilet much easier.

-One of the simplest things to put in is grab rails.
+One of the simplest things to install is grab rails.
 Whether you want to alter your bath, shower or toilet, putting handrails in will help you to feel more secure and stable when you're using the bathroom.

 If you want to go further, you can change your bathroom suite itself.
 The risk of slipping in the bath or shower is one that worries a lot of people.
 But you can relieve your worry with a walk-in tub, a roll-in shower for wheelchair users or a tub-to-shower conversion.